viridian1138/SmashBox2/README.md

 This is a draft version.

-SmashBox2 is based on SmashBox, but provides full body tracking which SmashBox lacked.
+SmashBox2 is based on SmashBox (  https://viridian1138.github.io/SmashBox/index.html ), but provides full body tracking which SmashBox lacked.
 Also, SmashBox2 ports the original SmashBox from JavaScript to Python and changes the API from Three.JS to PyOpenVR..